 It was noted that there is no documented evidence that a significant proportion of either the “entire population or any geographically separate part of the population” will “cyclically and predictably cross one or more national jurisdictional boundaries”.
 However, it was pointed out that at genus level some species are migratory and perform inshore / offshore migrations.

 It was agreed that the available evidence would allow the conservation status of Lusitanian cownose ray to be considered as ‘unfavourable’ throughout its range.
 Given that the Mediterranean Sea populations appear to occur in a number of discrete areas, such populations could be at an elevated risk of extinction and may be considered endangered in accordance with Article III(1) of CMS and Resolution 13.7 Guidelines for preparing and assessing proposals for the amendment of CMS Appendices.

+The meeting also considered information about R. marginata from the CMS-commissioned study on migratory sharks and rays (IUCN Species Survival Commission’s Shark Specialist Group, 2007), which was approved by the 14th Meeting of the CMS Scientific Council (Bonn, Germany, 14-17 March 2007).
+The Scientific Council concluded then that R. marginata meets the criteria for listing in the CMS Appendices (UNEP/CMS/ScC14/Report, 2007).

 COMMENTS ON SPECIFIC SECTIONS/ INCLUDING POSSIBLE PROPOSALS FOR TEXT REVISION